electron/electron/.github/PULL_REQUEST_TEMPLATE.md

 #### Release Notes

-Notes: <!-- Please add a one-line description for app developers to read in the release notes, or `no-notes` if no notes relevant to app developers.
+Notes: <!-- Please add a one-line description for app developers to read in the release notes, or `Notes: none` if no notes relevant to app developers.
 Examples and help on special cases: https://github.com/electron/clerk/blob/master/README.md#examples -->